It’s important to remember the true spirit of Football, am I right?

 I don’t know, but what I do know is that the gap between football clubs in the EFL compared to the PREMIERSHIP is a growing segregation at an alarming rate.
 Yes, we have all seen it coming over yonder since the arrival of the Premiership in 1992, but did we realise the implications it would have on the traditional grassroot, Hackney Marshes demographic.

 I doubt it.
-I fear the languish of traditional football is long since kicked the bucket and furthermore the historical monumental heroics of the “Tackle”.
+I fear the golden glimmer of traditional football has long since kicked the bucket and furthermore the historical monumental heroics of the “Tackle”.

 God, I miss the tackle.

 To stay on point and to give further fuel to this debate and argument, should we celebrate the acquisition of football clubs by foreign Magnates?
 Does it hamper the progress of young British talent? and what can the Premiership do to untarnished the grip that Billionaire football owners have grasped on the national game?

 In recent seasons I’ve noticed that clubs have taken to singing the charm “He’s one of our own” a sacred song and dance about the upbringing and promotion of homegrown talent by your football club.

 Does this happen often?
 Is this success in the modern game?